LukeGrahamLandry/franca/devlog.md

+## (Sep 18)

+- added syntax for short-circuiting `or` because its dumb to only have `and`. kinda nice that you can use it like zig's `orelse` operator.
+- fused a few operations in sema so its less clunky to interact with values of known type.
+- started trying to call get_or_create_type everywhere so i can get rid of tagged indices because it spiritually annoys me that i have to encode larger immediates all the time, and im pretty sure its never caught a bug since before i got rid of the interpreter. can't quite do it yet. maybe im missing some but also im a bit afraid of my hashing Values by bytes. did get rid of tags for scope/overloadset/funcid tho. there's also some `==` that don't take self parameter and use the constant void/Never/etc. ah i was just missing an iteration that removes the tag bit in get_or_create_type. so that works now and my indices are small.
+- made the primitives stuff a bit less painful by hackily having secret (P64, P64) before the array so you can just offset backwards for `#ct` and indirect return. its slightly less ugly than the old thing, and less code, and saves 10ms self-compiling. :ConfusingPrims
+- made the parser more strict about semicolons after declarations.
+- finally fixed field_ordering

 ## more more linux (Sep 17)

 added ability to ask an allocator if it owns a pointer so now expr log doesn't crash on trying to print garbage